Kladovo transport: Background

-In 1917, the Balfour Declaration by the British supported establishing a Jewish homeland in Palestine and promised the possibility of legal immigration (Aliyah).
-However, it was limited in the 1920s by the introduction of a quota system with certificates in different categories.
-In the 1930s, Zionist organizations responded with the implementation of illegal transports (Aliya Bet).
-At the turn of 1938/1939, Haganah in Palestine set up Mossad LeAliyah Bet the organization of illegal shipments.
-Between the annexation of Austria to the German Reich and the beginning of the Second World War, 17,000 people in 50 illegal transports left Europe.
+In 1917, the Balfour Declaration by the British government supported establishing a Jewish homeland in British Mandatory Palestine and promised the possibility of legal immigration (Aliyah).
+However, immigration became limited, starting in the 1920s, by the British introduction of a Jewish immigration quota system.
+Only those Jews who managed to get British immigration certificates were allowed to legally immigrate.
+In the 1930s, Zionist organizations responded with the implementation of clandestine (i.e., "illegal" according to the British authorities) transports (Aliya Bet).
+At the turn of 1938/1939, the Haganah in British Mandatory Palestine established the Mossad LeAliyah Bet organization which planned and implemented the clandestine transports.
+Between the March 1938 Anschluss, i.e., the annexation of Austria to the German Reich and the beginning of the Second World War, ~17,000 people in 50 clandestine transports left Europe.

+With the annexation of Austria by the German Reich in March 1938, the Nuremberg Laws were adopted overnight.
+The aggressive policy of expulsion by the Nazis allowed Jews to emigrate to a foreign refuge.
 Although Austrian Jews were largely assimilated, they supported Jewish emigration financially and morally, without thinking of their own emigration.
-Hechaluz, which has existed since the 1920s, was the Viennese branch of the Zionist organization that served mainly as a transit station for Eastern European Jews.
-With the annexation of Austria by the German Reich in 1938, the Nuremberg Laws were adopted overnight.
-The aggressive policy of expulsion by the Nazis allowed Jews to emigrate to a foreign refuge.
+The Viennese branch of the Zionist organization Hechaluz, which had existed since the 1920s, actively helped Eastern European Jews passing through Austria on their journey to British Mandatory Palestine.

-In May 1939, the British Mandate government in Palestine published the "White Paper", by which immigration, for the next five years, had been limited to 75,000.
-Other countries limited the immigration possibilities drastically.
-After 1938, Ralph Weingarten held a refugee conference in Evian and described his impression of the situation:
+In July 1938, Ralph Weingarten attended the international Évian Conference for Jewish refugees wishing to flee from Nazi Germany and afterward described his impression of the proceedings:

 Both sides, "receiving" countries and expulsion country wished basically the same thing: this disturbing, annoying minority to deport, somewhere, far away, to sink them in any remote corner of the earth, to make them disappear somewhere.